C-H-Simpson/UCL-HPC/README.md

 	ccmake ../EnergyPlus

   - Press *c* to configure
+  - Turn on BUILD_FORTRAN
+  - Turn on BUILD_PACKAGE
   - Change Build Type -> *Release*
   - Change path -> *build path* created in step 4
+  - Press *c* to re-configure
+  - An extra option should appear EPLUS_BUILDSUPPORT_REPO (leave this as it is)
   - Press *c* to re-configure
   - Press *g* to generate the makefile